Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Algorithm and Performance Guarantees

-\begin{remark} In the statistical learning literature, $\mathrm{VC}(\Pi_n)$ is often referred to as the pseudo-dimension, which generalizes the classical Vapnik–Chervonenkis (VC) dimension from binary-valued function classes to real-valued ones; see \cite{anthony2009neural,bartlett2019nearly}.
+\begin{remark} In the statistical learning literature, $\mathrm{VC}(\Pi_n)$ is often referred to as the pseudo-dimension, which generalizes the classical Vapnik-Chervonenkis (VC) dimension from binary-valued function classes to real-valued ones; see \cite{anthony2009neural,bartlett2019nearly}.
 For binary-valued function classes, the VC dimension and pseudo-dimension are identical.
 In this work, we do not distinguish between the classical VC dimension and the pseudo-dimension, and refer to both simply as the VC dimension. \end{remark}

-Various machine learning models can be used as policy classes.
+Various {ML} models can be used as policy classes.
 Below, we present several examples of such models along with their corresponding VC dimensions, covering both deterministic and randomized policy classes.

 \begin{example}[Linear Policies] The class of (deterministic) linear policies is defined as

 where $T(x) \in \mathbb{R}^{d_n}$ denotes a vector of transformed covariates constructed from the raw features $X$ using basis expansions such as polynomial terms, B-splines, or interaction terms.
 The VC dimension of linear policy class $\Pi_{n}$ is given by $d_{n}+1$. \end{example}